 Frauds and Scams

-Please be aware of potentially fraudulent phone calls and emails from individuals posing as law enforcement (such as the Albany County Police Department, Department of Homeland Security, or the IRS).
+Beware of potentially fraudulent phone calls and emails from individuals posing as law enforcement (such as the Albany County Police Department, Department of Homeland Security, or the IRS).
 It is very unusual for the IRS and other federal agents to reach out via phone and even email.
-Often, the callers/emailers will demand money or threaten imprisonment or deportation.
+Often the callers/emailers will demand money or threaten imprisonment or deportation.

 Signs The Call is a Fraud/Scam

 - The individual identifies themselves as law enforcement or a federal official (for example, the police, Department of Homeland Security, or the IRS) and demands payment or threatens imprisonment or deportation.
 Federal and/or law enforcement officials do not make these types of phone calls, and never demand money over the phone.

 - Demands of payment or request for personal information

 - You have not received anything in the mail from an official agency

 - Calls from unknown numbers (fraudsters can mask the numbers to appear as if they are coming from somewhere else, so it is important to call an agency or police department back directly)

 - The caller may even know personal information about you (name, address, school, etc...), but they have likely gathered that information from online sources (like social media).
 Just because they know information does not mean it is a legitimate call.